halleypaulson/CSCI-4555-Final-Project/README.md

 11. **alcohol**: the percent alcohol content of the wine
 12. **quality**: score between 0 and 10.

 We did not find any missing data and we have 58,776 elements in the dataset.
 We created a correlation plot to determine which features are highly correlated to the variable "quality".
 With this correlation plot, we can see which features are correlated to the quality.
 Even the variable which has the highest correlation with quality does not show the strong correlation which the number is 0.44 and the variable is alcohol, so we decided to use all the features for this project.
+We are using **quality** as labels because we want to predict the quality of wine.

 <!-- alcohol, volatile.acidity. sulphates total.sulfur.dioxide might be the top features we want to have-->